 - Atlas Mountains: volunteers who love the outdoors should strap on some comfortable shoes to explore the neighboring Atlas Mountain range, which stretches from the Atlantic Coast to Tunisia.
 Qualified mountain guides are available to lead you on treks through ancient paths, terraced pastures and through traditional Amazigh villages.
 You’ll have the opportunity to learn about local customs and traditions of the Berber decedents, indigenous to North Africa.

-Alternatively, on the Morocco Program volunteers will find a plethora of historic sites, picturesque landscapes, as well endless choices for their inner-foodie!
-Some of the most popular hot spots include:
+Alternatively, in Rabat volunteers will find a plethora of historic sites, picturesque landscapes, as well endless choices for their inner-foodie!
+Some of the most popular travel hot spots in Morocco include:

 - Rabat Medina: bustling with visitors and locals, bursting with colorful designs and the intoxicating smells from street vendors, it’s a must see!